How To Log Into WordPress

 - Check that you have entered the correct username and password.

 - Check that your site administrator hasn’t changed your login details, or deactivated or deleted your user account without informing you.

 Also, keep in mind that, sometimes while working on your site, you will notice that if you leave your browser window open for a long period of time, your WordPress session will expire and you will be asked to log in again.

 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If you’ve tried all of the above methods and the login section still does not display on your web browser, then you may have an issue that requires technical support.
+If you’ve tried all of the above methods and you still can’t access the WordPress login section, then you may need assistance or support.

 If you suspect that the issue has to do with entering an incorrect password, see this tutorial: How To Reset Your WordPress Password

 If you suspect the problem is related to a technical issue, then refer to our troubleshooting tutorials here:

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya

 We are not affiliated, associated, sponsored, or endorsed by WordPress or its parent company Automattic.
 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.